 Sexual Assault Unit/Sex Assault Specialist oversees prosecutions handled throughout the office involving sexual assaults, including college campus sexual assaults, date rape, and sexual assaults on the elderly or disabled.
 The oversight is intended to ensure consistency and expertise in determining whether and what kind of charges are to be filed in cases referred to the DA’s office by Denver police.

 Economic Crime Unit investigates and prosecutes organized criminal activity, complex financial crimes, identity theft, theft, forgery, credit and debit card fraud, securities fraud, computer crime, embezzlement, public corruption, and election fraud.
 This unit also presents cases to the Denver Grand Jury.

 Gang Unit prosecutes cases that involve gang-related crime such as gang membership or rivalry elements, cases in which the defendant, victim and/or witnesses are known gang members, especially those that are gang leaders, and cases in which the defendant has previously been prosecuted by the unit.

-Elder and At-Risk Adult Abuse Unit prosecutes physical abuse, neglect and financial exploitation crimes committed against adults over 70 and adults with intellectual and developmental disabilities.
+Elder and At-Risk Adult Abuse Unit prosecutes physical abuse, neglect, and financial exploitation crimes committed against adults over 70 and adults with intellectual and developmental disabilities.
 The unit works in conjunction with the Denver Police Department’s detective unit dedicated to investigating these crimes.
-The unit works closely with Adult Protective Services to identify elders who need special assistance, and unit staff make educational elder fraud and protections presentations to community groups and agency and law enforcement partners.
+The unit works closely with Adult Protective Services to identify elders who need special assistance, and unit staff make educational elder fraud and protection presentations to community groups and agency and law enforcement partners.

 Cold Case Unit specializes in prosecuting previously unsolved murders and rapes, often using DNA technology.